/ Business Services

 • The cardholder agrees to meet monthly with a representative of Business Services, an approved Certify Champion, or their supervisor with the intent of submitting their expenses on a monthly basis

 If a cardholder has a deactivated card due to failure to turn in expenses in a timely fashion, they may still spend college resources.
-They can do this by submitting reimbursements via a payment request, sending invoices to Business Services for payment, requesting and reconciling a cash advance, and using a fund number at an internal Hope resource (i.e. the Bookstore).
+They can do this by submitting reimbursements via a payment request, sending invoices to Business Services for payment, requesting and reconciling a cash advance, and using a fund number and an org number at an internal Hope resource (e.g. the Bookstore).

 If a cardholder has three personal purchases on their corporate credit card that are not paid back within 30 days from the date of the expense, their credit card will be revoked.
 There may be additional disciplinary action based on the severity of the offense.
 Please see the “Accountability” section of the policy.